radical-lab/radical-lab.github.io/README.md

 ∨ = versus ≠ v

 I can block the sun with a sustained eclipse; humanity will bend the knee.
+…
+other texts included; carving my name into the moon, the man on the moon, moon cheese pizzas, break tony hawks' record,.. blame the sustained eclipse to find them again

+i suspect foul play when the top olive has a pit in it instead of an jalapeño; when i read this reality like a book, i will pit them for it (like majin buu)

+imagine if every /star|galaxy|universe/ was eclipsed; even if it was unsustained, it would be equivalent to planetary alignment balanced on a bigger scale some stars are missing, and some are fake; some stars are (holo)waved out #dark_matter probing the dark stars is an alien test; babylon 5 inverted

+eof ≠ \n, but configuration can simulate it; maybe i should make a date for the editor…

+a movie where everybody is uncomfortably close; "there's going to be a full moon tonight" in an alternate world where you can touch it the most handsome man; who is blind

+dyslexia is responsible for the confusion between /r|L/, /v|w/,.. (i've heard people who shouldn't, but could)

+ice ages could be when the planet rebounds off the outer edge of the goldilocks zone; like black holes that are lost in space

+shoe testing: different sizes per foot (i have gumboots now; this is the first time i ever tried this testing style, and it is second only to tailored scanning) i couldn't fit my foot into 8
+9 + 10 = undecidable, until i permuted them through to iff 9; permuting 10 out of the equation

 ---